Encharted Cook

 About This Recipe

 This recipe was in my mom's and grandma's collection of treasured recipes and actually came from my grandma's co-worker, Wilma Steele.
-Mrs. Steele obviously was an exceptional cook and baker, as this zucchini bread became a family favorite for us.
+Mrs. Steele obviously was an exceptional cook and baker, as this zucchini bread became a family favorite for us and for friends who, after one taste, knew they just had to have this recipe in their recipe boxes.

 So, let's cook!